silhol/HS-Recipes/README.md

 ## Note of copyright

-The recipes are of course property of HS and this script is only to reduce the paper waste compared to "normal print".
+The recipes are of course property of HS and this script is only to reduce the paper waste compared to "normal print" (and since HS does not have a nice print button).

-June 2022
+January 2023